YINI-lang/YINI-spec/README.md

 **YINI** is a minimal and human-readable configuration file format with a formally defined grammar and a specification.
 It was designed for straightforward configuration, with improvements over classic INI and a simpler structure than YAML, JSON, or TOML.
 YINI stands for *"Yet another INI"* — a nod to its inspiration from the familiar INI style.

-YINI aims to be clean, consistent, and structured — Intended for both manual and programmatic editing.
+YINI aims to be clean, consistent, and structured — suitable for both manual and programmatic editing.

 > YINI aims to hit a fine balance between human-friendly simplicity and reliable structure — without the noise of JSON or the quirks of YAML.

-Inspired by including INI, JSON, Python, and Markdown.
+Inspired by INI, JSON, Python, and Markdown.
 YINI keeps things minimal and consistent — with **structured sections**, **multiple comment styles**, and a **formal grammar**.

 ---